 Len Boggio is the Board's Independent Lead Director and is Chair of Equinox Gold's Audit Committee.
 Mr. Boggio was a director of NewCastle Gold until it was acquired by Trek Mining in the merger that formed Equinox Gold.
 He was formerly a partner of PricewaterhouseCoopers LLP (PwC) where he served for more than 30 years until his retirement in May 2012.
 During that time he was Leader of the B.C.
 Mining Group of PwC, a senior member of PwC’s Global Mining Industry Practice and an auditor of Canadian, U.S. U.K. and other internationally listed mineral resource and energy clients.
 Mr. Boggio is a Fellow of the Chartered Professional Accountants of Canada (FCPA, FCA) and has served as president of the British Columbia Institute of Chartered Accountants and chairman of the Canadian Institute of Chartered Accountants.
 In 2019 Mr. Boggio was honoured with a Lifetime Achievement Award by the Chartered Professional Accountants of British Columbia, recognizing Mr. Boggio's sustained distinction in his career, community service and work within the CPA profession.

-Tim Breen is a member of Equinox Gold's Social Responsibility & Technical Committee and also the Compensation, Nomination and Governance Committee.
+Tim Breen is a member of Equinox Gold's Environment, Social and Governance Committee.
 Mr. Breen is a long-standing member of Mubadala Investment Company’s senior leadership team, currently serving as an Executive Director in Mubadala’s Technology, Manufacturing and Mining platform.
 He serves on the boards of several of Mubadala’s major investments in North America, including GlobalFoundries, the world’s leading specialty semiconductor manufacturing company, as well as NOVA Chemicals, a North American leader in the Olefins/Polyolefins sector with operations in the US and Canada.
 He previously served on or chaired the boards of several Mubadala portfolio companies including those in the metals and mining sector: Emirates Global Aluminium (a global leader in Aluminium, active across the entire value chain from Bauxite to Primary Aluminium), MATSA (a leading European Copper/Zinc miner) and MINESA (one of the world’s leading underground gold mines under development in Santander Province, Colombia).
 Mr. Breen has been involved in multiple aspects of the mining sector, including project development, operations, M&A, financing and joint ventures across all major geographies.
 Prior to joining Mubadala in 2010, he was based in Abu Dhabi as a partner with McKinsey & Company, focusing on heavy industries including Oil & Gas, Chemicals and Metals & Mining.
 Mr. Breen holds an MBA from London Business School.
 He is based in Mubadala’s New York office.

 General Wesley K. Clark